Philliaezer/projetos-kb/README.md

-# projetos-kb
+# Projects Knownledge Base
-Base do conhecimento de meus projetos

-To-do:

-  - [ ] colocar aqui meus projetos da aba "Projetos" do GitHub
+Knownldge base for my projects.

+Roadmap:
+  - [ ] Share here my projects from the "Projects" area from GitHub]
+  - [ ] Link this repository with my main README.md